Solving Constrained Optimization Problems Using Hybrid Qubit-Qumode Quantum Devices: Introduction

 The remainder of the paper is organized as follows.
-In \Sec{\ref{sec: methods}}, we describe the mapping of constrained optimization problems onto a hybrid qubit-qumode Hamiltonian and detail the ECD-VQE circuit architecture. \Sec{\ref{sec: application}} applies the method to benchmark instances of optimization problems.
-In \Sec{\ref{sec: noise}}, we evaluate the performance of the algorithm under simulated noise.
-Finally, \Sec{\ref{sec: final}} concludes with a summary of our findings and discusses directions for future work.
+In \Sec{\ref{sec: methods}}, we describe the mapping of constrained optimization problems onto hybrid qubit--qumode Hamiltonians and detail the ECD-VQE circuit architecture.
+Sections \ref{sec: application} and \ref{sec: chem_qubo} apply the method to benchmark optimization problems and to chemically motivated tasks such as active-space selection.
+Finally, \Sec{\ref{sec: final}} summarizes our findings and outlines directions for future work.
+Additionally, we evaluate performance under simulated noise in Appendix \ref{app: noise}.